2019 New York Yankees season: March/April

 The Yankees got swept by the Astros at Minute Maid Park for the first time in history.
-Despite getting on the scoreboard first in all three games of the series, New York got punished by some mistakes in the field and subpar pitching.
+Despite getting on the scoreboard first in all three games of the series, New York suffered from mistakes in the field and subpar pitching.
 In the 8th inning of game 1, Carlos Correa hit off Adam Ottavino, who had not allowed a run yet in the season, to give Houston what would be the definitive lead, 4–3.
 The next day, the Yankees announced pitcher Luis Severino had strained a right latissimus dorsi muscle and would not return to the mound until about late June, another addition to the Yanks million-dollar worth injured list.
-Onto that day's game, a mistake by Brett Gardner in the third inning, who stopped running to first base assuming the ball had been foul, allowed a double play by the Astros.
-Moreover, Clint Frazier missed multiple diving catches, and relief pitcher Chad Green allowed a two-run double to George Springer in the eight inning.
+A mistake by Brett Gardner in the third inning, who stopped running to first base assuming the ball had been foul, allowed a double play by the Astros.
+Moreover, Clint Frazier missed multiple diving catches, and relief pitcher Chad Green allowed a two-run double to George Springer in the eighth inning.
 The Yanks lost that one 6–3 after being ahead twice.
 Finally, the Yankees could not avoid the sweep in an 8–6 loss where a late rally by New York fell short.
 Having cut the deficit from 2–7 to 6–7 in the top of the eighth, a bad throw by Gleyber Torres fostered an Astros run to seal the game and the series.